 This may cause you a great deal of inconvenience.
-Don't blame us: instead, please ensure your child understands the inconvenience as a reason for following our strict routines in future.
+As Parents/Carers we ask that you support your child my making sure they fully understand our expectations and the inconvenience as a reason for following our high standard routines in future.